zextras/tech-doc/source/_includes/_upgrade/intro-cb.rst

 upgrade procedure is usually a very quick activity, carried out by means of a few commands to be executed on each **Node**.

-The upgrade procedure consists of a preliminary task, followed by the proper upgrade, which is the same for each **Node**.
+.. card:: Supported Versions
+   :class-card: sd-border-2

+   Only the **three previous versions** (so, in case of |version|, all from |last_upg| included) are supported by this upgrade procedure.
+If you try to upgrade from older version, you might be required to run some tasks manually, including for example, edit configuration files, manually remove packages or resolve package conflicts, and so on and so forth.

+The upgrade procedure varies, depending from the version currently installed.
+If the version of your *current* |product| installation is
+|prev|,  please refer to section :ref:`upgrade-prev`; if you install
+any older version, refer to section :ref:`upgrade-older` .
 Regardless of the version currently installed, the successful upgrade will always bring
 |product| to the latest version available, currently |version|.

-Depending on the packages upgraded, and the version from which you are upgrading, some manual step may be required.
 Please read carefully section :ref:`upgrade-checklist` **before starting the upgrade**, to see if you need to carry out some additional task.

-.. note:: Only the **three previous versions** are supported for upgrade.
-If you install from an older version, you may need to execute further tasks to ensure proper functioning of |product|.

 Moreover, in some cases, incompatibilities may seldom arise in the upgrade of third-party software, which may lead to some additional manual steps to be carried out.
-Section :ref:`upgrade-additional` below contains information to prevent or fix these issues.
+Section :ref:`upgrade-additional` contains information to prevent or fix these issues.

-.. card:: Upgrade to PostgreSQL 16 and Ubuntu 22.04

-   Release 24.3.0 of |product| was a major milestones that introduced:

-   * support for PostgreSQL, version **16**.
-If you did not yet upgraded, we **strongly suggest** to do so.
-Moreover, if you plan to upgrade to Ubuntu *22.04* (see next point), it is **mandatory** to upgrade to PostgreSQL 16.

-   * support for **Ubuntu 22.04** (Jammy Jellyfish).